 Fertilizing Asters

 Asters do not require fertilizer to grow.
-If desired, a slow- or time-released fertilizer may be applied to the base of the plant twice a month from spring until flower buds appear.
-Asters would do equally well with an addition of compost topdressing applied in spring rather than a commercial fertilizer.
+If desired, a slow- or time-released fertilizer may be applied to the base of the plant once in the spring.
+Asters would do equally well with a topdressing of compost applied in spring rather than a commercial fertilizer.

 Pruning Asters

 Asters require little in the way of pruning.
 If desired, they may be cut to half their height in midsummer to increase the bushiness of the plant.
-After flowering, give them a final cut to a few inches above the soil line in the late fall.
+Once the foliage starts to die back, give them a final cut to a few inches above the soil line in late fall.

 Caring For Asters in Pots

 Asters do well in pots as long as they are provided ample drainage in a loose, friable soil.
-The pots can be placed in an area with full sun, but will do well in light shade, although flowering may be diminished.
+Place the pots in full sun, as flowering may be diminished in shade.
 Watered well on a regular basis, asters will mature through the season and flower in the fall.
-When the plant starts to die back, cut back spent flower stocks to just above soil level and either store pot indoors or remove plant from pot and plant in the ground for next season.
+When the plant starts to die back, cut back spent flower stalks to just above soil level and either move the pot to a protected space or transplant the aster into the ground for next season.
 Repot in spring when the plant shows signs of active growth.

 Winter Care for Asters